2025 UPMC Memorial Hospital shooting: Victims

 West York officer Andrew Duarte was killed in the shooting by gunshot injuries to the torso.
 It was later determined that he had been accidentally shot by another officer.
 His death was confirmed in a Facebook post by the West York Borough.
 Duarte was a law enforcement veteran and joined the police department in 2022 after working for five years with the Denver Police Department in Colorado as a patrol officer.
 Duarte was highly regarded according to the Denver Police Department and received a hero award in 2021.

 Six people, three police officers, a doctor, a nurse, and a custodian were wounded but reported to be in stable condition.
 Another staff member was injured in a fall.

 Perpetrator

-The perpetrator was identified as 49-year-old Diogenes Archangel-Ortiz (November 4, 1975 – February 22, 2025), who had lived in York since the 1990s and was born in the Bronx, New York to Dominican parents.
-According to his ex-girlfriend, Archangel-Ortiz battled lifelong mental illness and suffered from depression.
-He previously had contact with the ICU and went to the hospital at least once before the attack and the week prior to the shooting he had contacted ICU for a medical purpose that had involved his wife.
+The perpetrator was identified as 49-year-old Diogenes Archangel-Ortiz, who had lived in York since the 1990s and was born in the Bronx, New York to Dominican parents.
+Archangel-Ortiz had an extensive criminal history across the York area between 2007 and 2025 prior to the shooting.
+According to his ex-girlfriend, he also had lifelong mental health issues and was experiencing depression at the time of the shooting.
+Archangel-Ortiz previously had contact with the ICU and went to the hospital at least once before the attack and the week prior to the shooting he had contacted ICU for a medical purpose that had involved his wife.
 Archangel-Ortiz had been removed from the hospital by security the night before the shooting after his wife died in hospice earlier that night.
 Anger and grief were identified as motives for the shooting.
-Archangel-Ortiz also had an extensive criminal history across the York area between 2007 and 2025 prior to the shooting.